JustinOros/anker-shelly-bridge/solixauto/README.md

 [anker-solix-api](https://github.com/thomluther/anker-solix-api) library
 supports **and** that holds a cloud connection.

-Models pairing with the Anker app over Bluetooth only — press a button on the unit to make it discoverable — publish nothing to the MQTT broker and cannot be used.
+Models that pair with the Anker app over Bluetooth only, where you press a button on the unit to make it discoverable, publish nothing to the MQTT broker and cannot be used.
 The F2000 / PowerHouse 767 works this way.
 Discovery detects and skips them.

 Shelly Gen1 and Gen2+ including Gen4, over local HTTP.